webmindml/.ddd/README.md

 .ddd  3D abstraction layer to encapsulate WebGPU integration with other libraries incuding three.js<br />
 .ddd prounounced "three d"<br />

+# Proposal for .ddd as a 3D abstration components library to encapsulate WebGPU to reduce complexity<br />

-Introduction to WebGPU Components with .ddd Abstraction
+Introduction to WebGPU Components with .ddd Abstraction<br />
-1. Abstract
+1. Abstract<br />

 WebGPU is a cutting-edge web standard that enables developers to leverage the full capabilities of modern GPUs for graphics and compute tasks within web applications.
 To streamline the integration of WebGPU into web development it is useful to call an abstraction layer called ".ddd."
 This proposal presents an overview of the .ddd abstraction, explaining its role as a mediator between WebGPU components and the application.
-By encapsulating complex WebGPU functionalities, .ddd simplifies development, enhances maintainability, and ensures cross-platform consistency.
+By encapsulating complex WebGPU functionalities, .ddd simplifies development, enhances maintainability, and ensures cross-platform consistency.<br />
-2. Background
+2. Background<br />

 WebGPU is a powerful technology that opens up new possibilities for immersive and interactive web experiences.
 However, directly working with WebGPU's low-level API can be challenging, especially for web developers accustomed to higher-level abstractions.
-The .ddd abstraction class addresses this concern by providing a user-friendly interface for interacting with WebGPU components.
+The .ddd abstraction class addresses this concern by providing a user-friendly interface for interacting with WebGPU components.<br />
-3. Purpose and Objectives
+3. Purpose and Objectives<br />

 The main purpose of the .ddd abstraction is to simplify the usage of WebGPU in web development by providing an intuitive API.
 The following objectives highlight the benefits of adopting the .ddd abstraction: